Hiring a summer nanny? Payroll and taxes, handled.See how →

 What Does GTM Offer That HomePay Doesn't?

 Workers' compensation placement.
-GTM is the only household payroll service that places workers' comp policies directly.
+GTM is one of the few household payroll services that places workers' comp policies directly through a partner.
 If you're in New York or California where workers' comp is required for household employers, that saves you the hassle of shopping for a policy separately.
+The premium itself is billed separately.

 Tiered plans.
-GTM offers four tiers: EasyTax (tax-only, $60/mo), EasyPay (payroll + tax, $70/mo), HR Platinum ($127/mo with labor law guidance), and Diamond ($227/mo).
-If you want extra help with labor law beyond basic payroll, GTM has options.
-HomePay now also offers two tiers (Basic and Premium), but with less range.
+GTM offers three tiers: EasyPay (payroll + tax, $70/mo), HR Platinum ($127/mo with dedicated account manager, year-end bundled, and labor law guidance), and Diamond ($227/mo with advanced HR support).
+If you want extra help beyond basic payroll, GTM has options.
+HomePay offers two tiers (Basic and Premium), with less range.

-Dedicated account manager.
-GTM assigns you a specific person.
-HomePay routes you through a call center — and BBB complaints mention long hold times.
+Dedicated account manager (Platinum/Diamond).
+Step up to HR Platinum or Diamond and you get a specific person assigned to your account.
+The base EasyPay tier uses shared phone/email/chat support.
+HomePay routes you through a call center on Basic; Premium adds dedicated phone support — and BBB complaints mention long hold times.

 SOC 1 Type II certification.
 This is an independent audit of how they handle your data.
 Most household payroll services don't have it.
 Probably not a deciding factor for most families, but if you care about data security, it's worth noting.